How Often Should A Bedside Commode Be Cleaned ?

 You can buy commode liners with or without absorbent pads.

 Here are some examples of brands of commode liners sold with absorbent pads or gel –

 TidyCare Commode Liners

-If I have peaked your interest in the simplest way of keeping a bedside commode bucket clean, you can find out more about the liners, bulk prices, more brands with and without absorbent pads, even making your own home made commode liners – the dos and don’ts – I have an article outlines all of this with prices, quantities and different brands, which you can read here
+If I have piqued your interest in the simplest way of keeping a bedside commode bucket clean, you can find out more about the liners, bulk prices, more brands with and without absorbent pads, even making your own homemade commode liners – the dos and don’ts – I have an article outlines all of this with prices, quantities and different brands, which you can read here

-I will repeat again, because if you are not using liners it is critical, the first rule of using a bedside commode is to immediately empty it and clean it each time it is used.
+I will repeat, because if you are not using liners it is critical, the first rule of using a bedside commode is to immediately empty it and clean it each time it is used.

 Have clothes and supplies ready

 As you are going to be emptying out the commode bucket and then giving it a deep clean and disinfecting it, it could get messy.